proc7ts/context-values/README.md

 Context value keys identify context values.

 They extend a `ContextKey` abstract class.
-There following implementations are available:
+The following implementations are available:

 - `SingleContextKey` that allows associate a single value with it, and
 - `MultiContextKey` that allows to associate multiple values with it.